mw-orcl/exacc-provision/create-vm-cluster/create-vm-cluster.md

 - Active Exadata infrastructure available to host the VM cluster.
 - A validated VM cluster network available for the VM cluster to use.
+- SSH Key pair use to access the VM cluster compute nodes.

 ## Create a VM Cluster